wehs7661/ensemble_md/docs/getting_started.rst

     cd ensemble_md/
     pip install .

-To install the pacakg along with :code:`gmxapi`, replace the last command with :code:`pip install '.[gmxapi]'`.
 If you are interested in contributing to the project, append the last command with the flag :code:`-e` to install the project in the editable mode so that changes you make in the source code will take effects without re-installation of the package.
 (Pull requests to the project repository are welcome!)